RichardFreedman/Encoding_Music/01_Tutorials/09_Pandas_Networks.md

 You can read more about Spotify's Recommendations [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-recommendations).

 This method is mirrored by Spotipy – specifically, in the *sp.recommendations* method.
 One could think of a function that would **get a generation of recommended songs and add them to a Network Graph** (scaled by popularity).
-Using this function and some basic information, we will **produce a Network Graph for two generations (circles) of recommended songs based on Ben E. King's Stand By Me**.
+Using this function and some basic information, we will **produce a Network Graph for two generations (circles) of recommended songs based on McCartney and Lennon's "A Day in the Life".

-As noted, we will start with Stand By Me (Song ID = "3SdTKo2uVsxFblQjpScoHy")
+As noted, we will start with "A Day in the Life" (Song ID = "0hKRSZhUGEhKU6aNSPBACZ")

 <Details>
 <Summary>Code for Recommended Songs</Summary>